finki-hub/finki-chat-bot/README.md

 **WARNING**: Extremely WIP!
 Things can and will break frequently.

+## Services

+This project comes as a monorepo of microservices:

+- API (`/api`) for managing documents, links and chatting
+- GPU API (`/gpu-api`) for locally executing GPU accelerated tasks like embeddings generation

 ## Quick Setup (Production)

 It's highly recommended to do this in Docker.